Logo Icon

 Revise daily from your Revision Notebook.
 Redo mocks and sets you got wrong previously, you'll be surprised how much you’ve improved.

-Take care of your mental well-being — include short walks, meditation, or mindfulness.
+Take care of your mental well-being by including short walks, meditation, or mindfulness.
 Confidence plays a big role on D-Day.

-Most importantly, ensure that you’ve taken mocks across all three time slots — morning, afternoon, evening — so your body and mind are prepared for any scenario.
+Most importantly, ensure that you’ve taken mocks across all three time slots, morning, afternoon, and evening, so your body and mind are prepared for any scenario.

 CAT Online Coaching